How to Safely Introduce a New Dog to Your Home: A Step-by-Step Guide

 4. Introduce Existing Pets with Caution and Patience

-Common Mistakes to Avoid During Dog Introduction
+Common Mistakes to Avoid During Dog Introductions

 When to Consult a Veterinary or Behavior Professional